-WordPress comes with easy to use menu functionality, letting you quickly create custom menus and place them in your theme’s menu areas or even in a widgetized area with the menus widget.
-WooCommerce adds a number of things that you can include in your menu, such as product categories and product tags.
+WordPress comes with an easy-to-use menu functionality, letting you quickly create custom menus and place them in your theme’s menu areas or even in a widgetized area with the menus widget.
+WooCommerce has a number of things that you can include in your menu, such as product categories and product tags.
 You can do this using the standard WordPress options after Migration to WooCommerce.

-Here’s a menu created for a sample WooCommerce shop, using our Storefront theme:
+Here’s a menu created for a sample WooCommerce shop, using Storefront theme.

 Your first step will be to create a menu (if you haven’t already) and then add things to it.
 You can create as many menus as you’d like, but you’ll only be able to assign them to existing locations.